COSC3020/detecting-cycles-LukeHoese/README.md

 other exercises.
 Your tests must check the correctness of the result of running the function and run automatically when you commit through a GitHub action.

+Asked chatGPt where I should start and it recommended using a depth first search as a helper function to detect cycles.
+All code was hand typed by me.
+ChatGPT was used for debugging with no major changes made.

 ## Runtime Analysis

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your